 When you choose a school for your child, you choose a community for your family.
 We are proud of Rogers Park Montessori School’s close-knit community, and view our parent body as one of our greatest assets.
 Throughout the school year, parents have opportunities to show their support in meaningful ways: through financial contributions, by volunteering time and services to support school events and special projects, by serving as leaders on the Board of Directors or other committees, and by actively participating in their children’s education.

-ROOTS sponsors many activities and external volunteer opportunities throughout the year and holds quarterly parent meetings, to which all everyone is invited.
-These meetings are an excellent way to meet fellow parents, learn how to get involved, find out what's happening in the school, and take part in parent education opportunities.
+The Family Association sponsors a variety of family activities and volunteer opportunities throughout the year.
+Everyone is invited to attend the regular Family Association Coffee Connections, which are an excellent way to meet fellow families, learn how to get involved, and find out what's happening in the school.

 From classroom observations and presentations to more formal educational sessions, parent education is offered in many different formats.
 Opportunities to learn about the Montessori philosophy, the RPMS curriculum, and your child’s progress abound.

 Observations: Parents are invited to observe in their child’s classroom to see a typical day

 Parent Teacher Conferences: Formal and informal parent teacher conferences provide insight into your child’s development and progress